saad4555/Login-page-/README.md

-# Login-page-
-A login page allows users to securely access their accounts by entering their credentials.
+The login page is a secure gateway that allows users to access their personal accounts.
+It is designed with a simple and user-friendly interface where users can enter their registered email/username and password to sign in.
+The page ensures data privacy and security through authentication and validation mechanisms.
+A well-designed login page improves user experience by being fast, responsive, and easy to navigate, often including features like “Remember Me,” “Forgot Password,” and error notifications for incorrect credentials